Alberta Record

 • Establishes the Members' Gifts and Benefits Regulation under the Conflicts of Interest Act.

-• Prescribes a $500 threshold for fees, non-monetary gifts, and benefits under section 7(3)(a) of the Act.
+• Prescribes a $500 threshold for fees, non-monetary gifts, and benefits under section 7(3)(a) of the Act, and a $250 threshold for disclosure under section 12(e).

-• Defines a tiered system for accepting tickets, invitations, fee waivers, and travel reimbursements for Members and their families, with thresholds at $250, $1000, and above.
+• Defines a tiered system for accepting tickets, invitations, fee waivers, and travel reimbursements for Members and their families, with thresholds at $250 and $1000.

 • Requires Members to record specific information for gifts and benefits valued over $250.